 The anti-discrimination rule applies to benefit plans including:

-The rule against discrimination applies to both the plan's contribution requirements and its benefit payments.
+The rule against discrimination applies to both the plan’s contribution requirements and its benefit payments (though as noted, there are some exceptions).

-An employer cannot discriminate between employees who are 18 or over but under 65.
+An employer cannot discriminate because of the age of an employee if the employee is 18 or over but under 65.

 An employer cannot discriminate between male and female employees, or against pregnant employees.
 Also, there cannot be a distinction between employees because they are, or are not, the head of a household or the primary wage earner.